microsoft/vscode-dev-containers/CONTRIBUTING.md

 Have a container set up you're proud of and would like to share?
 Want to see some changes made to an existing definition?
 We love contributions!
 Read on to learn how.

+### What makes a good Dev Container Definition?

+A good definition in this repository will solve a common developer setup problem, illustrate a unique container runtime configuration, highlight an important tip or trick, or provide a good template for devlopers getting started to customize for their own needs.
+They're not intened to be exhastive or cover every possible scenario or framework combination.

+When thinking about contributing a new dev container definition, consider the following questions:

+1. How different is the scenario you are interested in from other dev container definitions in the repository?
+    - Does it drive significantly different extension, runtime, configuration requirements?
+    - Are the requirements cumbersome install or are they typically things added by a package manager (pip, npm, etc) using an project's manifest file (`package.json`, `requirements.txt`, etc)?
+2. How likely are other developers to find the definition useful on its own?
+Could the scenario be broaded to help more people?

+If the definition is too similar others, consider contributing a PR to improve an existing one instead.
+If the scenario is too specific consider generalizing it and making it more broadly applicable.

 ### Anatomy of a Dev Container Definition

 The contents of the folders in the `containers` directory ultimately populate the available definitions list shown in the **Remote-Containers: Create Container Configuration File...** command.
 To make this work, each folder consists of up to three things: